jemarq04/bash-argparse/README.md

 ## Function Documentation

-There are several functions that are in the script that will make your job making your script easier.
+There are several functions that are in BAP that will make your job making your script easier.
 I'll explain them here:

 * `bap_error`:
 Use this function to print an error message after a usage string and exit your script.
 The error message depends on the usage.